-Community Christian Center — Started approximately three years ago – Located on Route 10, between Reid’s Ferry and Chuckatuck Village
+Community Christian Center — Started approximately 2009 – Located on Route 10, between Reid’s Ferry and Chuckatuck Village.

 Friendship Cathedral C.O.G.I.C.